How To Choose a PEO: Top 12 Questions To Ask & Features To Consider Before You Decide

 -

-6. What Security Measures Do PEOs Take To Protect Client Data?
+6. What Security Measures Does the PEO Take To Protect Client Data?

-6. What Security Measures Do PEOs Take To Protect Client Data?
+6. What Security Measures Does the PEO Take To Protect Client Data?

-Most small to medium-sized businesses are concerned about data security.
-When you team up with a PEO, you and your employees may need to share sensitive personal information for the PEO to provide its services.
-PEOs are dedicated to keeping personal information safe and use technologies and privacy practices to protect the information you provide.
+Most small to medium-sized businesses are concerned about data security, and with good reason.
+When you team up with a PEO, you and your employees may need to share sensitive personal information so that the PEO can provide its services.
+Ask the PEO about their cybersecurity protocols, including access controls, password management, multi-factor authentication, and other technologies and privacy practices to protect the information you provide.

 -